Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Low-rank tensor approximation for analytic functions of fractional -dimensional Laplacian

 Finally, the state variable is calculated by

-In the following numerics we consider the behavior of the SVD or Tucker decompositions for the corresponding multi-indexed core tensors/matrices $G_1,G_2,G_3$ and $G_4$ representing the matrix valued functions $A_1,A_2,A_3$ and $A_4$ in the Fourier basis.
-It is well suited for the rank-structured algebraic operations since the $d$-dimensional Fourier transform matrix has Kronecker rank equals to one (see \S\ref{sec:Larrange_eqn})
+In the presented numerics we consider the rank bounds of the Tucker/canonical (or SVD in the 2D case) decompositions for the corresponding multi-indexed core tensors/matrices $\mathcal{F}(\varLambda_p)$, $p=1,2,3$, further denoted by $G_1,G_2,G_3\in \mathbb{R}^{n\times n}$ in the 2D case, and by ${\bf G}_1,{\bf G}_2,{\bf G}_3\in \mathbb{R}^{n\times n\times n}$ in the 3D case and representing the matrix valued functions $A_1,A_2,A_3$ of ${A}_h$ in the Fourier basis, see (\ref{eqn:DiagFLaplace3D}) and (\ref{eqn:DiagFLaplace2D}).
+This factorization is well suited for the rank-structured algebraic operations since the $d$-dimensional Fourier transform matrix has the Kronecker rank equals to one.
+For example, for $d=3$ we have